Ivanka Trump Blasted After Tweeting Support For Impoverished Girl In India

 As with many countries across the world, India has implemented a broad lockdown and social distancing guidelines, which have negatively impacted millions of people who live on daily wages.
 Many have been pushed to the edge of poverty as a result, particularly as transportation has become difficult or impossible to find.

 “Her poverty & desperation are being glorified as if Jyoti cycled 1,200 KM for the thrill of it.
-Government failed her, that’s hardly something to trumpet as an achievement,” former chief minister of Kashmir Omar Abdullah said in response.
+Government failed her, that’s hardly something to trumpet as an achievement,” Omar Abdullah, the former chief minister of Kashmir, said in response.

 “This is not a feat of excellence.
 It’s a feat fuelled by desperation caused due to the callous attitude of the government,” said Kanti Chidambaram, a member of parliament in the country.